soofstad/react-oauth2-pkce/README.md

   clientId: string  // Required
   // URL for the authentication endpoint at the authentication provider
   authorizationEndpoint: string  // Required
+  // URL for the registration endpoint at the authentication provider registrationEndpoint?: string  // Optional
   // URL for the token endpoint at the authentication provider
   tokenEndpoint: string  // Required
   // Which URL the auth provider should redirect the user after successfull authentication/login